mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

-iv.
-250 Scouts were each given their own radio (a choice so poor we've done it twice now), and they received their marching orders to attend their next activity from "Starfleet Command".
+- 250 Scouts were each given their own radio (a choice so poor we've done it twice now)
+- they received their marching orders to attend their next activity from "Starfleet Command".

 ----
 <!-- .slide: data-timing="25" -->